Discover Firstrade's margin account information below and start investing today.

 - What happens if I am not able to cover a Margin Call?

 - Why am I getting Margin Calls when the value of my positions did not drop?

 - Why was I charged a $25 "mail gram" fee?

 - What happens if I am coded as a Pattern Day Trader?

 A Margin Account allows you to borrow cash from Firstrade to purchase securities.
 The loan in the account is collateralized by the securities you purchase.
 If the value of the stock drops sufficiently, the account holder will be required to deposit more cash or sell a portion of the securities.

 What can I do with a Margin Account?
 Why do I need a Margin Account?

-Certain trading behaviors are allowed only in Margin Accounts, such as Short-selling, Day Trading and the use of unsettled funds.
-A Margin Account provides you with more financial flexibility along with a low interest rate.
+Certain trading behaviors are allowed only in Margin Investments, such as Short-Selling, Day Trading and the Use of Unsettled Funds.
+A margin investment account provides you with more financial flexibility along with a low interest rate.
 Learn more about the benefits of having a Margin Account.

 No extra interest or fees will be charged if you do not borrow money from Firstrade or exceed your cash buying power.